 Consider staying at:

-- Hostel One Old Town: If you’re looking for a reasonably priced place to meet other travelers, check out this hostel, with free nightly dinners and seemingly endless planned activities that guests can join in on.
+- Hostel One Old Town: Prague is one of the most popular place to go for travelers that are backpacking in Europe, with dozens of incredible hostels that are reasonably priced.
+If you’re looking to meet other backpackers or travelers along the way, check out this hostel, with free nightly dinners and seemingly endless planned activities that guests can join in on.

 - Hotel Kings Court: Beyond being housed in a gorgeous historic building, this hotel is obsessed with service- so much so that you get a frickin’ pillow menu, in case your pillow isn’t exactly to your liking.
 Who can say no to that?!